Who benefits from the Australian Camp Oven Festival?

 Can I have a fire at my camp site?

-No – as part of our insurance cover we cannot allow fires in undesignated areas.
-If you want to cook your own camp oven meal you can enter the Beginner Cooking Competition and cook your meal there.
-You might even win a prize.
+No – for your safety and as part of our insurance cover we cannot allow fires in undesignated areas.
+If you want to cook your own camp oven meal we will have an area available during the week before the festival or you can enter the Beginner Cooking Competition and cook your meal there.
+You might even win a prize!

 Are there toilets and showers?